 Rashes may occur during Exjade treatment [see Adverse Reactions (6.1)].
 For rashes of mild to moderate severity, Exjade may be continued without dose adjustment, since the rash often resolves spontaneously.
 In severe cases, interrupt treatment with Exjade.
-Reintroduction at a lower dose with escalation may be considered in combination with a short period of oral steroid administration.
+Reintroduction at a lower dose with escalation may be considered after resolution of the rash.